 Defender of slavery: “But if we get it outlawed, what’s to stop those damn slavers from bribing future politicians and just starting it back up again?”

 Freedom advocate: “Really?
-You won’t support ending this obviously unproductive and unfair practice because you are afraid it might start back up again later?”
+You won’t support ending this obviously unfair practice because you are afraid it might start back up again later?”

 Defender of slavery: “If you are going to be rude I won’t talk to you.”

-NOW WITH PEQ: “Ok.
+NOW WITH PEQ: “Fair enough.
 Are you worried that your effort would be wasted because the corruption runs so deep?”

 Defender of slavery: “Exactly!
 And also: I am just one person against all those who support slavery and make money from it.”